ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/_review.md

         question: >
             Which sentence is true for our ray tracing effects?
         answers:
-            - In ray tracing shadows and reflections we use bindless to retrieve the material of the intercepted object and illuminate it.
+            - In ray tracing shadows and reflections, you use bindless to retrieve the material of the intercepted object and illuminate it.
-            - In ray tracing shadows we do not care about which objects we hit, only whether we hit an object or not.
+            - In ray tracing shadows, you do not care about which objects you hit, only whether you hit an object or not.
-            - In ray tracing reflections we can use the flag gl_RayFlagsTerminateOnFirstHitEXT.
+            - In ray tracing reflections, you can use the flag gl_RayFlagsTerminateOnFirstHitEXT.
         correct_answer: 2
         explanation: >
-            In ray tracing reflections we need to know which object we are hitting to retrieve its material and illuminate it.
-In ray tracing shadows we do not care which exact object we hit, just whether we hit an object at all.
+            In ray tracing reflections, you need to know which object you are hitting to retrieve its material and illuminate it.
+In ray tracing shadows, you do not care which exact object you hit, just whether you hit an object at all.
 This allows us to enable the gl_RayFlagsTerminateOnFirstHitEXT optimization for shadows but not for reflections.

     - questions: